-The captains are responsible at all times for ensuring that play is conducted within the Spirit of the Game as well as within the Laws.
+The captains are always responsible for ensuring that play is conducted within the Spirit of the Game as well as within the Laws.

 Players' Conduct

 In the event of any player failing to comply with the laws relating to Player Conduct or Unfair Play the umpires shall summon and inform the offending player's captain that an offence has occurred and will request that the captain take appropriate action.